bigbeno37/MonstersUnited/src/main/README.txt

 frames per second.
 I've also attempted creating a user input field to connect the client to the server when you join the IP address.

-Name: Ben Osullivan StudentId:s3662617
+Name: Ben O'Sullivan StudentId:s3662617
-In charge of: server
+In charge of: Server and Networking
-Contribution: I have implemented the whole server code which enables players to join the game and the client specifically MonsterGame,MonsterHandler and State.
+Contribution: I have implemented a server that communicates via RMI that enables many clients to connect to one server so as to enable realtime connections across all clients.
+I created MonsterServer, the related interfaces, the related handlers, the GameLoop, and implemented the BoardPiece heirarchy, including Entity, Monster, and Player.
-I have also implemented the interfaces for the monster game and server and also the the monster game enums.
-Since the server requires the board class to run, i have made the BoardPiece class for the other team members to use when they want to add an something to the grid and have coded most of the board class as well.

 I have also created the base of the project and initialised all possible test cases for team members to work with.